R-aMcC/R-aMcC/README.md

 -> Currently working on [Secret Routes Mod](https://github.com/yourboykyle/SecretRoutes) with @yourboykyle, a QOL Client-side modification for Hypixel Skyblock

--> Currently studying at Franco-Ouest to get my highschool diploma, and and IB Certificate in math
+-> Currently studying to get my highschool diploma, and and IB Certificate in math

 -> Hope to start at Carleton University in the Engineering department in the fall of 2025